-This is specialized professional work supervising and operating a major swimming pool complex.
-Duties include instructing for state mandated lifeguard services, CPR for professional rescuers, and first aid; and the daily operational supervision of the swimming pool complex.
+MAJOR FUNCTION: This is specialized professional work supervising and operating a major swimming pool complex.
+Duties include management and supervision of all aspects relating to daily operations of the swimming pool complex.
 Work is performed under the general supervision of the Aquatics Supervisor who reviews the work through conferences, reports, observation and by results obtained.

-Must obtain CPR/PR Instructor, and First Aid Instructor, and Water Safety Instructor, and Pool Operator and Lifeguard Training Instructor certificates within one year of appointment, as a condition of continued employment.
+NECESSARY SPECIAL REQUIREMENTS: Must obtain CPR/PR Instructor, and First Aid Instructor, and Water Safety Instructor or equivalent learn-to-swim instructor, and Pool Operator and Lifeguarding Instructor certificates within one year of appointment, as a condition of continued employment.

 Must possess a valid Class E State driver's license at the time of appointment.